PrefectHQ/memory-graphql/README.md

 ### To Submit

-1. Add github user `dylanbhughes` as a collaborator to your private repository
+1. Add github user `znicholasbrown` as a collaborator to your private repository

 ### The Game